[AWS Beginners] Learn Amazon EC2 in 5 minutes!

 | item | Content |

-| Instance | A virtual server created in the AWS cloud.
-In EC2, you can create multiple servers with the same configuration from an AMI, so the created servers are called instances. |
+| Instance | This refers to a virtual server created on the AWS cloud.
+With EC2, you can create servers with the same configuration multiple times from an AMI, so the created servers are called instances. |

 | Key Pair | The key to use for authentication when connecting to the instance |

-| EBS | Storage available within the AWS cloud, used as storage for instances. |
+| EBS | Storage available within the AWS cloud.
+Used as storage for instances. |

-| Security Groups | A virtual firewall that controls traffic for one or more instances. |
+| Security Groups | A virtual firewall.
+It controls traffic for one or more instances. |

 | Elastic IP | A static (fixed) IPv4 address. *An IPv4 address is a number that identifies a communication partner (host).
-No two IP addresses can exist on the Internet. |
+No two IP addresses can be the same on the internet. |

 [EC2] Pricing